INDEX-LINKED CONTRACTS

 Property Claim Services

-PCS, a unit of ISO, collects, estimates and reports data on insured losses
+PCS, a unit of ISO, collects, estimates and reports data on insured lossesfrom catastrophic events in the US, Puerto Rico and the US Virgin Islands.

 While every single provider of catastrophe-insured loss data in the world